ghacks Technology News

 10 Tips to speed up Opera 9

-Please note that everything that I’m describing here worked fine on my computer.
-It speed up Opera and increased my browsing experience with it tremendously.
+Please note that everything that I'm describing here worked fine on my computer.
+It speeds up Opera and increases my browsing experience tremendously.
 While most tips will work for any users no matter their connection to the Internet some tips might only increase performance for broadband users.

 Whenever you enter a single word into the address field Opera will look in your bookmarks for that name and try to find a local network with the name as well.
 Server Name Completion tries to append prefixes and suffixes to the name automatically.
-While this feature might be great for some users it uses time and cpu and should be turned of for faster browsing.
+While this feature may be great for some users, it uses time and cpu and should be turned off for faster browsing.

 Click on Tools > Preferences, select the Advanced Tab and choose Network from the left menu.
-Click on Server Name Completion and disable Look for local network machine and try name completion, using.
+Click on Server Name Completion and disable Look for local network machine and try name completion.

 Go to Tools > Preferences and click on the Advanced Tab.
 Choose History from the left menu and select Every 24 hours or even every week for image checks.
 You can always refresh the cache manually by typing F5 while visiting the website.